exposit/katamoiran/_posts/2017-08-05-swords-without-master-session-1.md

 At first I had vague ideas of just leaving the narrative push up to myself, but, as it turns out...
 I don't challenge myself very well.
 So then I added a d6 roll to indicate when the player with the dice would act, and that worked okay, but I still wasn't all that happy with it.

 It was an interesting challenge, and I enjoyed it, but it was much more like a formal dance than my usual rollercoaster experience.
 I think I just need more structure to push against -- setting the "tone" for the scene was just not quite enough, solo.
+I feel like if I go too far to the "writing" side of things, there's not enough "game" to make things challenging.

 I love my heroes and I think I'm going to translate them over to the system I'm working on for August's [OMGAM](https://exposit.github.io/katarpgs/challenge/) game.